-In the most natural reading of this sentence, the president and he are two different people, the latter perhaps the president-elect who we know to be male.
+In the most natural reading of this sentence, the president in the first sentence and he in the second are two different people, the latter perhaps the president-elect who we know to be male.
 Such data pose problems for the idea that pronouns are variables over discourse referents, because the pronoun he should pick up its discourse antecedent, which would be the current president.
-This reading is available if we imagine a context where the current president changes parties, but it is not the only reading.
+This reading is available if we imagine a context where a president changes parties, but the president could also be a different person.

-The widely adopted solution to this problem is to view he in (12) as a unique definite description whose referent can covary by situation.
+One widely adopted solution to this problem is to view he in (12) as a unique definite description whose referent can covary by situation.
 As such, a plausible analysis of descriptive pronouns is as concealed plain definite descriptions, derived by ellipsis or a transformational rule (Karttunen 1969; Partee 1970; Heim 1990; Elbourne 2001; 2005).
-For example, Elbourne (2001; 2005) argues that English pronouns are definite articles with an obligatorily deleted NP complement.
-If this proposal is correct, the pronoun itself could not bear a D/idx feature, as the index is introduced by the deleted NP
+For example, Elbourne (2001; 2005) argues that English pronouns are D heads with an obligatorily deleted NP complement.
+If this proposal were correct, the pronoun itself could not bear a D/idx feature, as the index is introduced by the deleted NP.

 However, there is a way of reconciling an ellipsis-based analyses of descriptive pronouns with the idea that pronouns always are the morphological realization of D/idx.
 Suppose that ellipsis is licensed by an 'E' feature, as proposed by Merchant (e.g. 2008).
-Now let E be a [+ANAPH] feature
+Now let E be a [+ANAPH] feature on idx.
+This is a natural move, as ellipsis sites are anaphoric and requires an explicit discourse antecedent (Hankamer & Sag 1976).
+Descriptive pronouns such as it in (12) would then be cases of a plain definite D ( $\iota$ ) which occur with complements containing [N, IDX, +ANAPH]: